Mice Control Johannesburg

 House Mice are inquisitive and curious.
 Although they usually follow set runways, if they see something unusual, they will almost always check it out.
 This trait makes trapping them much easier than rats.

 The mice we recognize to be a nuisance, are considered commensal mice.
 The term commensal means “sharing one’s table.”
 Commensal rodents, such as mice, live off humans, taking food, shelter, water, and nesting materials, and offering nothing of benefit in return.
 Commensal mice have even adapted a modified living structure.
 As food and shelter seem to be an endless resource when mice live in close proximity to humans, mice exhibit less aggressive behaviors towards one another.
 Since they do not have to battle each other for food, they are more likely to live in larger groups and cooperatively care for their young.

 We recommend taking swift action as soon as you suspect a mouse in the house.
 To confirm the presence of mice in your house, you should perform a thorough inspection.
-Mice have a short life span, in the wild often less than 1 year, but indoors they live longer due to an abundance of food and protection from predators.
+Mice or ant control services have a short life span, in the wild often less than 1 year, but indoors they live longer due to an abundance of food and protection from predators.
 Mice populations can increase quickly because of their very rapid reproductive cycle.
 One female House Mouse can have up to over 100 babies in a year.
 The House Mouse can have her first litter when she is only 2 months old, and in ideal circumstances, she can have additional litters every 3 weeks.
 Most litters contain about 6 young mice, but they can birth up to 12 pups at a time.